eoscanada/pitreos/README.md

 # How does it work ?
 ## Backing up
 1. It splits each file into smaller chunks and computes the hashes of each of those.
-2. It sends those chunks along with a YAML metadata file linking to the file chunks.
+2. It sends those chunks to a defined storage URL along with an index file linking to the file chunks.
+3. Those chunks can also be cached locally.
+4. Backups are stored with a timestamp and an optional tag.
+Use tags to differentiate backups which may share data chunks but have different uses (ex: dev vs prod, osx vs linux...)

 ## Restoring
-1. Restore process first looks at the remote location for "index.yaml" files under timestamp-named folders for the most recent backup before the requested timestamp.
-2. The chosen index.yaml lists all the files to restore, with URLs to their metadata yaml files
+1. The "list" command will fetch the last backups from your defined storage URL
+2. The "restore" command will fetch the backup index chosen chosen from the list.
+(Alternatively, you can ask pitreos to restore to the latest backup of a specific tag)
+3. The backup index is parsed: it contains the list of files and their content based on their chunk hashes.
-3. Each non-existing local file is created as an empty sparse file with the expected length
-4. Existing files are truncated (or enlarged) to the expected length
+4. Each non-existing local file is created as an empty sparse file with the expected length, while existing files are truncated (or enlarged) to the expected length
-5. Local chunks are sha1sum'd and compared to the expected chunk
+5. Local chunks are sha1sum'd and compared to the expected chunk.
+6. Chunks which should be empty get a hole punched through them (becoming a sparse file)
+7. Chunks which should have different content are downloaded from your backup store.

 ## Optimizations:
 * Empty chunks (no data or only null bytes) are not transferred